lblod/frontend-embeddable-notule-editor/README.md

 - [Code Example](#basic-example-the-editor-in-an-html-file): An example which gives a basic showcase on how to initialize and use the editor.
 - [Editor API](#editor-api): list of methods and properties to customize the editor and interact with it through code.
 - [Configuring The Editor](#configuring-the-editor): ways to configure the editor during loading.
 The editor includes a list of plugins that can be enabled and configured as explained in [Managing Plugins](#managing-plugins).
+- [Important Concepts](#important-concepts): Important concepts that help to understand the editor.
+- [Development](#development-of-lblodembeddable-say-editor): Set-up details if you want to contribute to development of the embeddable editor.

 ## Live Demo
 A [live demo](https://embeddable.gelinkt-notuleren.lblod.info) is available for easy testing.